johannschopplich/a11y-kirby-vue-starterkit/README.md

 ## Introduction

 This project uses [Kirby](https://getkirby.com/) as a headless CMS at the backend and [Vue.js](https://vuejs.org/) as the frontend UI library.
-The content is fetched via Kirby templates returning data as JSON.
+The content is fetched using the Kirby's [JSON content representation](https://getkirby.com/docs/guide/templates/content-representations).

 Snippets, templates and their specific JS/CSS from the Kirby [Starterkit](https://github.com/getkirby/starterkit) have been ported to Vue.js [Single File Components](https://vuejs.org/v2/guide/single-file-components.html) with the least possible modifications done to the original Starterkit in order to serve as a simple starting point for people wanting to use Vue.js with Kirby.